microsoft/vcpkg-docs/vcpkg/commands/add-version.md

 ### `--all`

-Processes all the ports in the built-in ports directory.
-If this option is used in conjunction with a specified port name, a warning will be issued, and the specific port will be ignored.
+Processes all the ports in the built-in `ports` directory.
+If this option is used together with a port name, a warning is issued and the specific port is ignored.

 ### `--overwrite-version`

 Overwrites an existing version in the database.
 Useful when updating an existing version entry.

+[!NOTE]
+This option is designed for ongoing development when preparing a version for registry inclusion.
+For example, consider addressing an issue in the `foo` port and executing `vcpkg x-add-version foo`.
+For subsequent modifications to the port, utilize `vcpkg x-add-version foo --overwrite-version` to refresh the version entry prior to registry inclusion.

 ### `--skip-formatting-check`

-Skips the check for proper formatting in the manifest file (`vcpkg.json`) of the port.
+Skips the check for [proper formatting](../commands/format-manifest.md) in the manifest file (`vcpkg.json`) of the port.
 By default, proper formatting is checked and required.

 ### `--skip-version-format-check`

 Skips the version format check.
-By default, versions are checked to ensure they adhere to a specific format.
+By default, versions are checked to ensure they adhere to a specific [format](..\users\versioning.md#version-schemes).

 ### `--verbose`